July 1

 Related Questions

-Why did Robert E. Lee decide to invade Pennsylvania in 1863?
+Why did Robert E. Lee invade Pennsylvania in 1863?

-Lee sought to relieve pressure on Virginia, gather food and supplies from Northern farms, threaten major cities, and possibly strengthen the peace movement in the North after his victory at Chancellorsville.
+Lee sought to relieve pressure on Virginia, threaten Northern cities, disrupt Union war plans, and possibly gain foreign recognition for the Confederacy after his victory at Chancellorsville.

-Who commanded the Union forces at the start of the battle on July 1?
+Who commanded the Union army at the start of the Battle of Gettysburg?

 Explore More